crenteriam/crenteriam.github.oi/research.md

 <!--TEXT STARTS HERE-->
+It is remarkable how some technological innovations have impacted people's lifestyles and behaviors, organizational practices, and social dynamics.
+The Web 2.0, distributed computing, and artifical intelligence,[^1] for example, have transformed the production, storage, processing and transmission of information.

+I find joy understanding the implications of **information technologies in organizations**; how, for example, they transform citizen participation, managerial practices in workplaces, decision-making practices or **how** (and **how good**) public services are being delivered.

-My primary area of research is *information technologies in organizations*.
-I seek to contribute to three contemporary challenges of public administration in which information technologies are instruments for change:
+Thinking of information technologies as instruments for change, I do research seeking to address three contemporary challenges of public administration:

+- Improving citizen participation and governance mechanisms
 - Improving the quality of decision-making in government
-- Improving citizen participation and governance mechanisms
-- Recovering trust in government
+- Stengthening democratic values in public institutions

 Seeking answers for these challenges, I analyze the interactions between social and technological change, social mobilization, and citizen participation; I explore the evolution of bureaucracies in the XXI century; and I study the causes and consequences of the declining trust in government.